GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/pureThermalDiffusion/Example.rst

 FieldSpecifications
 --------------------------------------------------------------------

-The initial temperature, the imposed temperature at the curved wellbore surface as well as the far-field temperature are defined using ``faceManager`` as
+The initial temperature, the imposed temperature at the curved wellbore surface as well as the far-field temperature are defined as Dirichlet face boundary conditions using ``faceManager`` as

 .. literalinclude:: ../../../../../../../inputFiles/singlePhaseFlow/thermalCompressible_2d_base.xml
   :language: xml